 - Automate responses to problems (e.g. turn on a generator)

 - Detailed history, trending, and root cause analysis

 - Allows for network integration because it can collect alarm data from multiple devices from different manufacturers

 The T/Mon also features "wizards" - helpful hints that makes its configuration even easier.

 What are your specific requirements?
-We are a Talk to us and learn more about how you can have a remote monitoring system made to order.
+We are a vertically integrated company, which makes it possible for us to tailor any of our devices to your unique network - the T/Mon included.
+Talk to us and learn more about how you can have a remote monitoring system made to order.